vsDizzy/node-test-home/README.md

 - Nest and the project structure is okay.
 And because it is very small I don't really see the need to change anything right now.
 - `@Type(() => Number)` workaround took me a while, looks like [number transforms are still not fixed](https://github.com/typestack/class-transformer/issues/179).
+- Cannot really separate business and database logic e.g. with `declined`
+- The solution should scale well with mongo replicas because we're sending ton of db requests.
+- Also caching could be introduced.
+E.g. it should be possible to save entire thread tree snapshot at the specific date and then only patch it with the new data.

 # Security considerations